apache/logging-log4cxx/src/site/markdown/usage.md

 Additional levels may be registered by the application but this is not recommended (See [Custom_levels]).

-## Hierarchy {#hierarchy}

-A logger is said to be an *ancestor* of another logger if its name followed by a dot is a prefix of the *descendant* logger name.
-A logger is said to be a *parent* of a *child* logger if there are no ancestors between itself and the descendant logger.
+A logging request is said to be *enabled* if its level is higher than or equal to the level of its logger.
+Otherwise, the request is said to be *disabled*.
+A logger without an assigned level will inherit one from the hierarchy.
+This rule is summarized below.

-For example, the logger named `com.foo` is a parent of the logger named `com.foo.Bar`.
-Similarly, `java` is a parent of `java.util` and an ancestor of `java.util.Vector`.
-This naming scheme should be familiar to most developers.

-### Level Inheritance {#level-inheritance}
+## Level Inheritance {#level-inheritance}

 The *effective level* for a given logger *C*, is equal to the first assigned in the logger hierarchy, starting at *C* and proceeding